-Jamel Herring signs for Frampton’s stable MTk Global
+Jamel Herring signs for Frampton’s stable MTK Global

 In a bizarre turn of events, Jamal Herring has turned his attention to signing for MTK Global which draws him closer to a potential fight with fellow MTK Star Carl Frampton.